While my research interests are broad and my background diverse, I am currently focused on three major fields:

 The embryonic, and initial developmental environment profoundly influences individuals in ways that persist throughout their lives.
 These developmental conditions produce morphological and behavioural variation that, in turn, affects ecological and evolutionary dynamics.
 I am part of a research team working to summarize how incubation environment affects reptile development.
 Check out our dynamic database, and recent work at repdevo.com

 Conservation can benefit greatly from our knowledge of animal behaviour and ecology.
-We link these three fields in our research.
+I link these three fields in my research.
 Also, one of conservation’s overall aims is to alleviate negative, human impacts on ecosystems, flora, and fauna.
-Much of our work uses the scientific method to test the efficacy of conservation actions empirically to enable adaptive management and improvements in conservation techniques.
+Some of my work uses the scientific method to test the efficacy of conservation actions empirically to enable adaptive management and improvements in conservation techniques.